soniavaidya05/leakyemotions/README.md

 [pytest](https://pypi.python.org/pypi/pytest)) to automatically test the code.

-We have included a [pre-commit](https://pre-commit.com/) configuration to automatically run all CI tasks whenever you attempt to commit to the Agentarium repository. **We highly recommend you use pre-commit as pull requests will NOT be merged unless you pass ALL CI checks (including the pre-commit CI check).**
+We have included a [pre-commit](https://pre-commit.com/) configuration to automatically run all CI tasks whenever you attempt to commit to the Sorrel repository. **We highly recommend you use pre-commit as pull requests will NOT be merged unless you pass ALL CI checks (including the pre-commit CI check).**

 To set up pre-commit, start by confirming that it's installed by running: